2proveit/LLMCL-DeepSpeed/README.md

 # LLMCL-DeepSpeed

-implementation of some classical CL methods using deepseed
+implementation of some classical continual learning methods using deepseed